-In light of flash readings from CME Group for crude oil futures markets, open interest shrunk for yet another session on Thursday, this time by just 693 contracts.
-In the same direction, volume reversed two consecutive drops and advanced by around 2.8K contracts.
+In light of advanced figures from CME Group for crude oil futures markets, open interest went up for the second session in a row on Wednesday, this time by around 5.2K contracts.
+In the same direction, volume edged higher by around 59.2K contracts following two consecutive daily pullbacks.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.